opnsense/docs/source/development/examples/helloworld.rst

 The :code:`$internalModelClass` creates the model for you, so you don't have to create one manually (and define get and set actions), :code:`$internalModelName` names the response container.

-You can test the result by going to:

 You can test the result (while logged in as root), by going to this address: